isomerpages/ema-pl/_scholarships-awards/students/eis.md

 title: Energy-Industry Scholarship (EIS)
 permalink: /scholarships-awards/students/eis
 third_nav_title: Students
-notification:  Singpass will be undergoing urgent maintenance from 18 Feb 2022 (18:30) to 18 Feb 2022 (19:00), and will not be available during this period.
+notification:  Singpass will be undergoing urgent maintenance from 8 Mar 2022 (09:00) to 8 Mar 2022 (15:00), and will not be available during this period.
 We apologise for any inconvenience.

 ---
 ![Energy Industry Scholarship](/images/scholarships/youth/EIS_sub.jpg)